Struki84/exa/claude_search/claude_search.md

     return search_results
 ```

-Lastly we'll create a `main` function to bring it all together, handle the user input and interaction with Claude:
+Lastly, we'll create a `main` function to bring it all together, and handle the user input and interaction with Claude:

 ```python
 def main():